Easy and low maintenance gardening tips for cat lovers

 2. Hard landscaping

-Now, I’m not advocating that you concrete the garden over… heaven forbid.
-But where it is appropriate to do so and where it will make life easier for you, it is alright to put in some hard landscaping such as stone for patios, paths and driveways, low brick or stone walls, containers, and water – as in ponds, streams, fountains, and so on.
+Now, I’m not advocating that you concrete the garden over… but where it is appropriate to do so and where it will make life easier for you, it is alright to put in some hard landscaping such as stone for patios, paths and driveways, low brick or stone walls, containers, and water – as in ponds, streams, fountains, and so on.
 These can all be chosen for their decorative as well as functional qualities, so the garden need never become a concrete desert.

 3. Raised beds and low walls